-If, like me, you frequent the money forums, then you have probably come across the term matched betting.
+If, like me, you frequent the money forums, then you have probably come across the term no risk matched betting.
 Most of the people I speak to are a little dubious of getting involved because it has betting in its title.
 I think the idea of gambling puts people off, but matched betting isn’t gambling per se.

 Gambling, in its strictest terms, implies a risk alongside a chance of a pay-off.
 Matched betting incurs no risk by taking advantage of the promotions the bookmakers offer up for everyone to use.
 Absolutely anyone can do it, you just need a little guidance.
+So it is risk free betting!

 I understand that if you’ve read this far, you probably still think it’s a little too good to be true and you’re waiting for the catch.